CSS-Windows/WindowsDiag/SHA/GetLogs/ReadMe.md

     Author:       Josef Holzer
     Email-Alias:  josefh

 ## DESCRIPTION
 	This script collects data from one or more computers If the script runs on a cluster node with cluster service running, it collects data from all cluster nodes

+## USAGE
+	Simply copy paste GetLogs.ps1 to one of the Failover Cluster Nodes and run as admin.
+	No Parameters are necessary.
+If you want you could change parameters see script for details.

+## KNOWN-ISSUES
+	- Script can not be run, when you use RemoteSigned as ExecutionPolicy Get-ExecutionPolicy #reports your current ExecutionPolicy

+	  Workaround
+		- copy paste the content of GetLogs.ps1 into notepad and save as GetLogs2.ps1 Try again - should work now
+		- Alternatively temporarily change ExecutionPolicy to Unrestricted (Set-ExecutionPolicy unrestricted)

 ## Whats New in this Version 1.3
   - Added function CopyFilesInReportsFoldersToLocalComputer -ComputerNames $ComputerNames